FarMcKon/pyple/README.md

 ## add
     pypeople add jrand "J Random Hack"
-Creates a vcard 'jrand' containing the name (and email/phone if specified) entered.
+    pypeople add jrand "J Random Hack" jrand@eample.org 555-123-4567 Creates a vcard 'jrand.vcf' in your contacts directory containing the name (and email/phone if specified) entered.
+If you have never run init, pypeople will assume your contacts are in the directory it is running in.
+If a card of that name exists, you will get an error

+## addr
+    pypeople addr jrand "5000 Some St, Broolyn NY 14554" pypeople addr jrand 5000 Some St, Broolyn NY 14554

+Adds an address to the vcard for jrand.
+We have simple US address parsing, other addresses may be (sorry) a bit mangled

 ## See Also
-vobject 0.8.1c
-dulwich
+This project uses vobject[http://pypi.python.org/pypi/vobject/0.8.1c] for vcard parsing.

+In the future we hope to use dulwich[http://pypi.python.org/pypi/dulwich/0.8.7] for git interaction